Mrpye/helm-api/README.md

 # helm-api
-API web server for installing and uninstalling helm chart
+Rest API Web Server to manage the install and uninstall of Hel Charts